Ellis Beach, Queensland: Demographics

+Education

+There are no schools in Ellis Beach.
+The nearest government primary school is Trinity Beach State School in Trinity Beach to the south.
+The nearest government secondary school is Smithfield State High School in Smithfield to the south.

 Amenities

 Ellis Beach is also home to the Ellis Beach Surf Lifesaving Club which regularly hosts competitions and events.
 From November to May, a stinger net patrolled by the club helps protect swimmers from marine "stingers" (jellyfish species of Chironex and Irukandji) which inhabit the waters during those months.
-Ellis Beach features pumice stones along its beautiful shores.
+Ellis Beach features pumice stones along its shores.

 There is a camping ground and a bar and grill restaurant.

+Facilities

+Buchan Point SES Facility is on the western side of the Captain Cook Highway (16.7395°S 145.6619°E).

 In popular culture

 Ellis Beach was featured in the fourth season of The Amazing Race.